-See also Chapter 2, "Configuring the Remote Interface" for more information.
+Refer to also "Configuring the Remote Interface" on page 42 for more information.

-SYSTem:INTerface {GPIB | RS232}
+SYSTem: INTerface {GPIB | RS232}

 Select the remote interface.
 Only one interface can be enabled at a time.
 The GPIB interface is selected when the power supply is shipped from the factory.